 Recently, I have dedicated some time to learning a bit about the (massive) field of Machine Learning.
-I've taken a few MOOC's in my spare time that covered some fundamental ML theory.
+I've taken a few MOOC's in my spare time.
 I've also tried my hand at working to solve some basic problems using machine learning techniques.
-I worked with some classification algorithms to perform realtime sentiment analysis on tweets during the 2016 election.
-I've also written a neural net which would (attempt to) procedurally generate music after having been trained on a relatively small set of open domain classical songs.

 What have I done?

-Python is my love affair.
 If I need to solve a problem, I usually reach for my terminal and start up a Python prompt.
-I've worked with Python at Wish where I was a payment's engineer, dealing with high volume payments (on the order of hundreds of millions of dollars bi-weekly).
-I've used Python for several side projects.
-I also completed 3 Coursera courses (perks of being an employee) which involved using Python to solve a variety of problems with machine learning techniques.
-I've used numpy, scipy and scikit-learn (as well as some Graphlab create).
-I've played around with tensorflow.
-I've also played around with some simple neural nets as well as some genetic algorithms.
-I can easily say that Python is my favorite problem solving tool.
+I've worked with Python at Wish where I was a the primary merchant facing payments engineer, dealing with high volume payments (on the order of hundreds of millions of dollars bi-weekly).
+I also completed several courses which involved using Python to solve a variety of problems by implementing basic machine learning algorithms.
+I've also played around with making some simple neural nets as well as some genetic algorithms.

-As a result, I now have a portfolio of C++ projects which range from sorting algorithms, to a compiler, even my own compression algorithm.
+Most recently, I have worked towards making significant modifications to NodeJS and the V8 runtime bundled with the framework at Asana.
+I helped implement OS level forking in NodeJS.
+I also have accumulated a portfolio of C++ projects from school which range from sorting algorithms, to a compiler, even my own compression algorithm.

 I am a professional iOS developer with experience developing application for iOS and the Apple Watch at XE.com.
 I have delved into large Objective C code bases, though I have also (luckily or unluckily) had experience to all Swift versions, all the way from 1 to 3.
 I also maintain a forked version of MacDown which adds vim keybindings to the editor.